 Everything seems to cost more right now, including hiring.

 If you’re still set on finding the traditional 9-5 in-office employee, you aren’t just missing out on the best talent; you’re actually working against your profit margins.
-It’s no surprise that companies are making the shift to expand their talent pool with remote workers, fractional support, or even contractors.

 But there’s an expensive theme to these — you’re still on the hook to find, hire, and onboard.
 All of these take a significant investment of time and money.